VIDEO TRANSCRIPT: Let’s talk about Residential Real Estate Investing in Edmonton.

 Real Estate Investing in Edmonton – Tips for the Edmonton Real Estate Market

 First, I’ll contact my appraiser, my mortgage broker, my realtor, and we’ll make sure that it will make financial sense to you before you even make an offer.
-So we’re being proactive, instead of being reactive.
+So a company that offers proactive instead of being reactive.
 That’s number one and that’s the biggest thing.

 When I was looking for a realtor myself, I joined Green Real Estate Investment Networking, they always said, “Make sure that your realtor is also an investor, because then they’re going to understand.”
-You can read all the cheesy Real Estate Investing books you want in the library, buy them at Chapters, but nothing beats real world experience, which I’ve done myself.
+You can also seek a company that offers complete guidance related to buying and selling properties and you can read all the cheesy Real Estate Investing books you want in the library, buy them at Chapters, but nothing beats real world experience, which I’ve done myself.
 And my hope is that by sharing my experiences, both good and bad, positive and negative, it will help you in your journey.

 Any realtor or any investor who says they’ve never made a mistake or had a setback, isn’t telling you the truth.
 And also a lot of it is just fishing.
 Let’s be real, a lot of these guys, they’ll send you a book for five bucks.
 Sounds all great and good, and then before you know it they’re cold calling you because they’ve got your email address from when you did the order, and now they want you to come take some “Real Estate Investing” course for three or four grand to get their secrets, right?
 There are no secrets, it’s safeguards.
 There’s little hints, there’s things that’ll stack the deck in your favor, which is what I’m going to share with you now, but there isn’t some sort of magical conglomerate of rules when it comes to real estate investing.
 Most of it is pretty-much common sense, right?
 I’m going to help you implement some of these rules and hit it hard, tell you what to do, what not to do, and hopefully you will gain something out of this and take it with you and build some trust.
 And when you need your innovations, you need a sweet develop, you’re going to be calling us.